reactjs/react.dev/src/content/reference/react-dom/components/common.md

 * [`title`](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/title): A string.
 Specifies the tooltip text for the element.
 * [`translate`](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/translate): Either `'yes'` or `'no'`.
 Passing `'no'` excludes the element content from being translated.

-You can also pass custom attributes as props, for example `mycustomprop="someValue".` This can be useful when integrating with third-party libraries.
+You can also pass custom attributes as props, for example `mycustomprop="someValue"`.
+This can be useful when integrating with third-party libraries.
 The custom attribute name must be lowercase and must not start with `on`.
 The value will be converted to a string.
 If you pass `null` or `undefined`, the custom attribute will be removed.

 These events fire only for the [`<form>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/form) elements: